 | Foam Strips | Medium | High | Yes | Medium |

 Most beginners start with painter’s tape because it is cheap and safe.
+Users interested in hardware customization may also enjoy learning how premium tech accessories improve device aesthetics.

 How to Do a Force Break Mod on a Keyboard Kit